 The audit identified a number of cost-effective initiatives on site that could reduce gas consumption by 1,083GJ per annum including the items in the table below:

 ||Cost Savings ($)

-Implementation of the above recommendations from the energy audit would significantly reduce the kWh and dollar costs per unit of output at the farm with new KPIs reduced.
+Implementation of the recommendations in the table above would significantly reduce LPG gas consumption and dollar costs per unit of output with new KPIs seen.